Fandom (website): Wiki departures

 A number of wikis have migrated away from Fandom, citing issues such as intrusive advertising and branding, a non-user-friendly site design, a lack of customizability and company cross-promotion which is often irrelevant to wiki content.
 One of the earliest examples was the Transformers Wiki, which migrated in 2008 due to disagreements with Fandom—then Wikia—staff regarding intrusive advertising.
 Other communities, such as the Zelda Wiki and Minecraft Wiki, have named the increasing "corporate consolidation" of wikis, alleged censorship, Fandom's "degraded" functionality and the Grimace controversy among their reasons for migrating.
 Covering the Minecraft Wiki's departure for PC Gamer, Rich Stanton stated that most of the migrations began after the 2018 acquisition and Gamepedia's move to Fandom.
 He noted that the Minecraft Wiki would have to compete with Fandom's better search engine optimization (SEO) and would have a struggle to establish a wider audience after moving.
 In 2023, Fandom CEO Perkins Miller told The Verge that he takes wiki migration "very seriously".

 Some of the more high-profile wikis which have migrated from Fandom include the RuneScape wiki in 2018, the Zelda and Terraria wikis in 2022, the Minecraft, Fallout and Hollow Knight wikis in 2023, the South Park, Dead by Daylight and League of Legends wikis in 2024, and the Warframe, Vampire Survivors, Undertale/Deltarune, Nichijou and Balatro wikis in 2025.
 Additionally, in that same year, the editorial team behind the Ys, Trails, Xanadu and Gagharv wikis decided to migrate their content en masse to independent platforms in order to create a more comprehensive repository of games developed by Nihon Falcom, citing issues such as intrusive advertisements on the platform.
 Some wikis have received support from the creators of their topic areas during migration.

+In March 2026, the Grand Theft Auto wiki moved to an independent domain previously owned by GTANET, one of the largest information sites for the franchise that currently operates GTAForums, citing that the company's new policies made it difficult to maintain the quality of articles due to censorship of certain explicit dialogue used in the games.
+In May 2026, a large portion of the VALORANT Wiki team moved to Weird Gloop, citing dissatisfaction with Fandom's policies as well as a negative perception of certain practices involving excessive monetization.
+The migration was supported by Riot Games, which certified the wiki as official and provided financial backing; however, the company clarified that it would not interfere with the site's content or guidelines in order to grant writers creative freedom.